MicrosoftDocs/win32/desktop-src/VSS/shadow-copies-and-shadow-copy-sets.md

 ---
-Description: 'A shadow copy is a snapshot of a volume that duplicates all of the data that is held on that volume at one well-defined instant in time.
-VSS identifies each shadow copy by a persistent GUID.' ms.assetid: '8ef2478a-c8bc-4517-9a14-e1d9226ec4cd'
+Description: A shadow copy is a snapshot of a volume that duplicates all of the data that is held on that volume at one well-defined instant in time.
+VSS identifies each shadow copy by a persistent GUID. ms.assetid: 8ef2478a-c8bc-4517-9a14-e1d9226ec4cd
-title: Shadow Copies and Shadow Copy Sets
+title: Shadow Copies and Shadow Copy Sets ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Shadow Copies and Shadow Copy Sets